Thanks to your generosity your new hospice is taking shape.

 Stockport Council grant planning permission for the hospice.

-June 2022: Build it together £2million fundraising campaign begins
+June 2022: Build it Together £2million fundraising campaign begins

-The Let’s Build it Together public appeal is launched to raise funds for Manchester’s new hospice.
+The Build it Together public appeal is launched to raise funds for Manchester’s new hospice.
 Well-known locals, Lee Boardman and Jennifer James urge everyone in Stockport, Trafford, Manchester and Salford to get behind the appeal.

-Jan 2023: Reached our £500,000 fundraising milestone for the new hospice
+Jan 2023: £500,000 fundraising milestone reached

 Our team